SulemanLakhani/20230224-SulemanLakhani-NYCSchools/README.md

 # 20230407-SulemanLakhani-NYCSchools

-I have used Kotlin language for the coding part of this challenge.
+I have used Kotlin language for the coding part.

-The completed code challenge contains
+The completed code contains

 ## Two data classes
     1) School - List of Schools